Jake Locker: Retirement

-Locker announced his retirement from the NFL on March 10, 2015, citing he had lost his passion for the sport.
+Locker announced his retirement from the NFL on March 10, 2015, saying he no longer had the same extreme focus on playing, and that it wouldn't be fair to a team which signed him.

 NFL career statistics

 Personal life

 On December 18, 2010, Locker became engaged to Lauren Greer, a former University of Washington softball player.
-The two married and have a daughter, Colbie, and three sons, Cooper, Colt, and Cade.
-He is the co-owner of a fitness center in Ferndale, and in 2018 began taking courses in theology.
+The two married and have a daughter and three sons.
+He is the co-owner of a fitness center in Ferndale with former NFL punter Michael Koenen, and in 2018 began taking courses in theology.